 Main article: Sukhothai: Dawn of Happiness, Dawn of Thailand

 Sukhothai’s name translates as “Dawn of Happiness” and it is officially recorded as the first Thai kingdom.
 However, there are a few caveats to this.
 The first is that the city had already been in existence under the control of the Lavo and Khmer Empires.
 Another is that Thai kingdoms already did exist farther north in the Mekong-Golden Triangle region, such as Chiang Saen.

-Sukhothai prospered for a little under a century, gaming tributary kingdoms spanning the majority of modern Thailand.
-However, this short-lived golden age ended with the death of their legendary King Ramkhamhaeng.
+Sukhothai prospered for a little under a century, gaining tributary kingdoms spanning the majority of modern Thailand.
+However, this short-lived golden age ended shortly after the death of their legendary King Ramkhamhaeng.
 Following this, most of the tributary kingdoms broke away or were seized by other powers.

 What Is There to See in Sukhothai?

 Because Sukhothai was abandoned, much of the ancient city was left intact and fell into ruin.

 - The main attractions are in the Wat Mahathat temple grounds in the middle of the ancient city.

 - Khmer ruins exist both in the city wall as well as in a moated temple outside the city wall.

 - Dozens of other ruined temples exist outside the Sukhothai city wall ready to be explored.